 - Special cleaning: When it comes time to remove built-up wax, use either mineral spirits or synthetic turpentine with a soft, lint-free cloth.
 Clean the entire piece with the product, not just the area that's soiled.

-- Everyday care: Because leather can dry out and crack, it is recommended that you keep your valuable leather furniture at least 2 feet from heat sources and out of direct sunlight.
+- Everyday care: Because leather can dry out and crack, it is recommended that you keep your valuable leather furniture at least two feet from heat sources and out of direct sunlight.
 Clean the piece with a damp sponge or soft cloth and dust it regularly.

 - Special cleaning: For excessive soil, use a solution of 1/4 cup white vinegar with 1/2 cup water to clean with a soft cloth.
 Follow this by washing with leather saddle soap.
 Rub the furniture with a dry soft cloth.